The Beekeeper (2024 film): Plot

 Verona and her partner, Matt Wiley, anticipate that Adam's next target is the Nine Star United Center in Boston, which oversees Derek's global scam call centers.
-Wallace rallies a black ops team led by Pettis and briefs them on the Beekeepers, revealed to be an elite clandestine human intelligence organization tasked with protecting the United States by any means necessary while operating above and beyond governmental jurisdiction, with a strict organizational culture inspired by worker bees in a beehive.
-Pettis's team deploys to secure Nine Star and kill Adam, but tensions with an FBI SWAT team outside and manager Rico Anzalone's refusal to evacuate create confusion that allows Adam to incapacitate the SWAT team, kill Pettis and his men, and interrogate Anzalone.
-Verona and Wiley pursue Adam, who disarms Wiley and escapes.
+Wallace rallies a black ops team led by Pettis and briefs them on the Beekeepers, revealed to be an elite clandestine human intelligence organization tasked with protecting the United States and operating above and beyond governmental jurisdiction, with an organizational culture inspired by worker bees in a beehive.
+Pettis's team deploys to secure Nine Star and kill Adam, but tensions with an FBI SWAT team and manager Rico Anzalone's refusal to evacuate create confusion that allows Adam to incapacitate the SWAT team, kill Pettis and his men, and interrogate Anzalone.

 Verona and Wiley learn Derek is the son of Jessica Danforth, the incumbent President of the United States, and warn FBI deputy director Jackson Prigg that Adam may attempt to kill her for Derek's misdeeds.
-Wallace sends Derek to accompany Jessica at their coastal mansion, which is protected by anti-Beekeeper mercenaries led by Lazarus, who now has a prosthetic leg after an encounter with a Beekeeper.
-Adam infiltrates the mansion during the party, and after being spotted, Adam fights his way through the building, disarming and neutralizing the Secret Service Counter Assault Team and killing Lazarus and his men; while Jessica and Prigg confront Derek, who admits to abusing Wallace's CIA algorithms to rig Jessica's election.
-When Jessica threatens to reveal his crimes to the public, an enraged Derek shoots Prigg and prepares to execute Jessica, but Adam shoots him in the head and flees as Verona and Wiley arrive.
-Verona pursues Adam and holds him at gunpoint, but ultimately decides to let him go.
-Grateful, Adam nods at Verona before fleeing to the beach, where he dons his buried diving gear and disappears into the sea.
+Wallace sends Derek to Jessica at their coastal mansion, which is protected by anti-Beekeeper mercenaries led by Lazarus, who has a prosthetic leg after an encounter with a Beekeeper.
+Adam infiltrates the mansion during a party and fights his way through the building, neutralizing the Secret Service Counter Assault Team and killing Lazarus and his men.

+Meanwhile, Jessica and Prigg confront Derek, who admits Wallace gave him CIA algorithms, which he used to feed data to his criminal scam empire and to rig Jessica's election.
+When Jessica threatens to reveal his crimes to the public, an enraged Derek shoots Prigg and prepares to kill his mother, but Adam shoots Derek in the head before he can.
+Verona holds Adam at gunpoint, but ultimately lets him go.
+Adam flees to the beach, where he dons his buried diving gear and disappears into the sea.